Tarmity/book-search/README.md

     npm install

   ## Usage
   To use the Book Search, simply go the this link (https://arcane-plains-19855.herokuapp.com/) and test it out.
-You can also download or clone the repository and lanch the app from you own computer.
+You can clone the repository and develop the app to your style.

   ## License